vg-json-data/sm-json-data/region/region-readme.md

 #### canLeaveCharged
 Represents the possibility for Samus to charge a shinespark without using the door's runway, and then carry that charge through the door.
 This is an array of `canLeaveCharge` objects which have the following properties:
 * _usedTiles:_ The number of tiles that are available to charge the shinespark.
 Smaller amounts of tiles require increasingly more difficult short charging techniques.
 * The following properties further define the tiles in `usedTiles`, by indicating how many of them have some particularities.
 Sloped tiles impact the required number of tiles to charge a shinespark.
 Those properties will be missing if there are no such tiles.
-In places with more than 31 tiles where it's not relevant, that information will also be ommitted.
-All up/down tile counts assume Samus is running towards the door, and must be reversed when Samus is coming into the room.
+In places with more than 33 tiles where it's not relevant, that information will also be ommitted.
+All up/down tile counts assume Samus is running in the most convenient direction for the associated strats.
   * _gentleUpTiles:_ Indicates how many tiles gently slope upwards (like in Speed Booster Hall).
   * _gentleDownTiles:_ Indicates how many tiles gently slope downwards (like in Speed Booster Hall).
   * _steepUpTiles:_ Indicates how many tiles steeply slope upwards (like in Landing Site).